edurant/edurant.github.io/advising/msml.md

 Completing [this certificate at MSOE (CS6230, CS6330, CS6340)](https://catalog.msoe.edu/preview_program.php?catoid=33&poid=1675) meets the [CSC5610][CSC5610] and [CSC6621][CSC6621] requirements by substitution, reducing the number of additional courses needed to earn the MSML.

+## Graduate Certificate in Advanced Business Strategy Using AI and Analytics

+The combination of [BUS6121 Data Wrangling and Exploration][BUS6121] and [BUS6131 Predictive Analytics][BUS6131] meets the [CSC5610][CSC5610] requirement by substitution in the MSML.

+The 3 credits in [BUS6141 Analytics Leadership and Strategy][BUS6141] can be used as MSML elective credits.

 ## [CSC5201 Microservices &amp; Cloud Computing][CSC5201]

 ### Substitutions Allowed: Graduate Courses